ashawareb/go-football/README.md

-## Go-Fo is application for viewing and booking football playgrounds
+## Go-Football
+# Java console app to help football players to view, choose, and booking footballl playgrounds.